pyguides

 Why Environment Variables Matter

 When you deploy an application, you rarely want hardcoded values.
 Database passwords, API keys, and feature flags should live outside your code.
-Environment variables solve this problem elegantly.
+Environment variables solve this problem elegantly by storing configuration in the operating system’s process environment, where any language or tool can read them without parsing a config file format.

 They are: